KQM-git/HSRNews/readme.md

 ### Known Issues

+■2025/07/11

+- It is known that after completing the Trailblaze Continuance "Penacony — Fate/Night in Dreamland," the portal to the Fate/stay night collaboration event will disappear.
+This issue will be fixed in future updates.

 ■2025/07/02

 - Due to scheduling issues, some English voiceovers for certain characters are missing in specific dialogues of Version 3.4.
 The corresponding voiceovers will be added in future updates.